The Ultimate Guide To The Best Car Emergency Kit

 - Can be powered by batteries, crank lever, or solar panel

 - Incorporates a 2000mAh power bank

-- High-strength ABS shaft, PC bristles, and EVA cotton handle have been engineered to withstand heavy snowstorms and temperatures as low as -40°F
+- High-strength ABS shaft, PC bristles, and EVA cotton handle engineered to withstand heavy snowstorms and temperatures as low as -40° F

 - Quickly separate the brush and scraper for easier handling